opengauss-mirror/community/README.en.md

 ## Online Communication

-openGauss community uses IRC, Mailing List and other channels for communication.
+openGauss community uses Mailing List, IRC and other channels for communication.
 Please refer to [Online Communication](https://opengauss.org/en/community/onlineCommunication.html) for details.

 ## Online Meeting

-openGauss community uses IRC, WeLink and other channels to conduct online meeting.
+openGauss community uses WeLink, IRC and other channels to conduct online meeting.
 Please refer to [Online Meeting](https://opengauss.org/en/community/onlineMeeting.html) for details.

 ## How to report CVE